 - What are their physical abilities and limitations for alternative work roles or when job searching?

 - The assessor’s clinical and observation skills with researched ‘norm’ tested tools (in relation to the working population) are used.
-Also test the worker’s abilities, effort and consistency alongside their reported view of their abilities.
+Also test the worker’s abilities, effort and consistency alongside their reported view of their abilities and difficulties.

 - Following the Functional Capacity Evaluation, a detailed report with the outcome and recommendations for future action will be prepared.
 This valuable document provides comprehensive answers to any questions raised by the referrer and discusses the current ability of the worker to perform a work role or obtain employment.